rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 #### Extractor Module

 Collects resources and converts them to propellants.
-Uses Sebatier reaction to convert hydrogen (from water) and carbon (extremely plentiful on C-type and G-type asteroids) into methane.
+Uses Sabatier reaction to convert hydrogen (from water) and carbon (extremely plentiful on C-type and G-type asteroids) into methane.

 * Majority of spacecraft's dry mass
 * Extraction